 Agile Success – Mike Balow is a great example.
 I watched Mike implement an agile approach.
-It was critical in his ascent rom front line sales management to VP.
+It was critical in his ascent from front line sales management to VP.
 Mike modified his existing sales process where he saw gaps each 90 days.
 He modified his channel partner methodology every quarter by using a flexible framework.
 He took a new product to market by executing his own aggressive strategy.
 He made mistakes along the way.
 While he was making those mistakes he skyrocketed past his peers.
 They commented on why Mike was moving so fast.
 Why was Mike “upsetting the apple cart”.
 Now Mike is their boss.

-- Download Tool here
+- Download the Agile Solution Tool here.

-- Determine the area of focus for Q1 area
+- Determine the area of focus for Q1 area.

-- Control Your Fear
+- Control Your Fear.

 Have expectations gone up and left you wondering if you can make your number?
 Here is a tool that will help you understand if you have a chance at success.
 Take the Revenue Growth Diagnostic test and rate yourself against SBI’s sales and marketing strategy to find out if: